MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - The label action.
 For example, set a label, change a label, add or remove protection, automatic and recommended labels.

+- The document label before and after the action.

 - Your organization's tenant ID.

 - The user ID (email address or UPN).

+- The user's device name.

-- The file path and file name of documents that are labeled.
+- For documents: The file path and file name of documents that are labeled.

+- For emails: The email subject, email sender, and email recipients for emails that are labeled.

+- The sensitive information types ([predefined](https://docs.microsoft.com/office365/securitycompliance/what-the-sensitive-information-types-look-for) and custom that you configured for a label) that were detected in content.

 - The Azure Information Protection client version.

 - The client operating system version.

-This information is stored in an Azure Log Analytics workspace that you own.
+Because this information is stored in an Azure Log Analytics workspace that you own, it's available to users who can access this workspace.
+For information about configuring this access, see the [Manage accounts and users](/azure/log-analytics/log-analytics-manage-access?toc=/azure/azure-monitor#manage-accounts-and-users) section from the Azure documentation.

 ## Prerequisites for Azure Information Protection analytics
 To view the Azure Information Protection reports and create your own, make sure that the following requirements are in place.